-There are certain food items that are flagged as high risk for choking because they can be difficult for children under the age of four to chew properly.
+Certain food items are flagged as high risk for choking because it can be difficult for children under four to chew properly.
 These include:

 - Hot dogs